cisdeli/cisdeli/README.md

 <h1>Hello everyone! 😁</h1>

-I'm a software developer and machine learning engineer previously [@CiampittiLab](https://ciampittilab.wixsite.com/ciampitti-lab), focusing on developing solutions for agronomy and helping bridge the gap between the field and technology.
+I'm a software developer, machine learning engineer and a MSc.
+Student currently [@CiampittiLab](https://ciampittilab.wixsite.com/ciampitti-lab), focusing on developing solutions for agronomy and helping bridge the gap between the field and technology.
 I also love Star Wars.

 Feel free to contact me on my LinkedIn account.